marcelmay/hfsa/README.md

 mvn clean install
 ```

-### TODO
+### Roadmap

-- Documentation
-- error handling and cli options for tool
+- Configurable strategy for fast-but-memory-intensive or slow-but-memory-friendly fsimage loading
-- report and config options for topk/sorting/selection/...
+- Report and config options for topk/sorting/selection/...

 ### License

 HFSA is released under the [Apache 2.0 license](LICENSE.txt).

 ```
-Copyright 2017-2018 Marcel May and project contributors
+Copyright 2017-2019 Marcel May and project contributors

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.